o-x-y-g-e-n/ipl-stats/README.md

 - Here you pass the data and the template it's associated with.
 Also the parameter.
 In our case `season`.
 - If you have read all of these, you are an amazing human being.
 Thank you.🙌

+> Can you make it even better?
+- Introduce Themes (Dark & Light)🌗
+- Better Performance (maybe SSR)🙆
+- Work on the `Season` Pages.👀
+- Better Loading Components.🐇
+- Improve precision over the `LoadingAnimation` Component (Deep dive in `material-ui/skeleton`)🐬

 ### Lighthouse Results

 ***Performance***

 ![image-1](https://i.ibb.co/qRybVCW/Screenshot-12.png)

 ***PWA***

 ![image-1](https://i.ibb.co/Np89Ww0/Screenshot-14.png)

 ### Plugins

 ipl-stats is currently extended with the following Gatsby plugins.